StateSpaceModels/ssm/README.md

 ## Inference pipelines

-For more advanced cases like running in parallel a series of runs each starting from different initial conditions, selecting the best of this runs and restarting from that with another algorithm, *analytics* pipelines are here to help.
+For more advanced cases like running in parallel a series of runs each starting from different initial conditions, selecting the best of these runs and restarting from that with another algorithm, *analytics* pipelines are here to help.
 Running

     $ ssm bootstrap [options]

-Will add an ```analytics``` property to the model datapackage containing a powerfull pipeline.
+Will add an ```analytics``` property to the model datapackage containing a powerful pipeline.
 Open it and customize it for your analysis.
 When ready just fire:

     $ ssm run [options]